 The Aspiring Home Buyer Profile is an in depth examination of the consumer preferences of non-homeowners, defined as those that rent and those that live with someone else (such as family or friends) without paying rent.
 The Aspiring Home Buyer Profile compares and contrasts the perceptions of homeownership, the American Dream, and housing affordability from the perspective of non-homeowners.

-- Of the U.S. consumer households that were surveyed each month in 2017, 63 percent of respondents were homeowners, 28 percent were renters, and 9 percent lived with someone else.
+Of the U.S. consumer households that were surveyed each month in 2018, 64 percent of respondents were homeowners, 27 percent were renters, and nine percent lived with someone else.

 Of the non-owners, 45 percent were 34 years or under, 59 percent make an income of under $50,000, and 43 percent live in suburban areas.

 For both homeowners and non-homeowners alike, homeownership is strongly considered a part of the American Dream.
 For non-owners, roughly 75 percent reported that homeownership is part of their American Dream.